Adjusting SPRT for an Efficient Procedure with Finite Number of Applications of Less Effective Treatment: Simulation Studies

-For comparative context, we also examine the classical $SPRT$ under the Normal distribution, where it is naturally applicable.
+For comparison, we also examine the classical SPRT under the Normal distribution, where it is naturally applicable.
 It utilizes the same threshold pair $(a,b)$, i.e., same pair of $(\alpha, \beta)$ but employs deterministic alternating sampling from the two populations, without any adaptive allocation.
 The test statistic is $Z_n = \sum_{i=1}^n \log\!\left( \frac{f_1(X_i)}{f_0(X_i)} \right)$, and the sampling continues until $Z_n$ crosses one of the stopping boundaries.

-Although the classical $SPRT$ often achieves reasonably small $ASN$, it necessarily allocates a substantial number of samples to the inferior population.
-This stands in sharp contrast with the adaptive $SPRT$, which significantly curtails inferior allocations by design.
-The numerical results (\autoref{Table4}) show that the $PCS$ of classical $SPRT$ is higher than that of our adaptive $SPRT$ method, although both methods are efficient.
+Although the classical SPRT often achieves reasonably small $ASN$, it necessarily allocates a substantial number of samples to the inferior population.
+This stands in sharp contrast with the adaptive SPRT, which significantly curtails inferior allocations by design.
+The numerical results (\autoref{Table4}) show that the $PCS$ of classical SPRT is higher than that of our adaptive SPRT method, although both methods are efficient.